2023 Under-21 EURO qualifying latest: Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Belgium (qualified), Denmark, Türkiye, Scotland, Kazakhstan

-- Belgium may have lost the last perfect record in qualifying with a 1-1 draw away to Denmark in March, but the result confirmed them as group winners and booked their finals place.
-Denmark beat Kazakhstan 3-0 on Saturday to go six points ahead of third-placed Türkiye, with two games left apiece.
+- Belgium may have lost their perfect record in qualifying with a 1-1 draw away to Denmark in March, but the result confirmed them as group winners and booked their finals place.
+Denmark beat Kazakhstan 3-0 on Saturday to go six points ahead of third-placed Türkiye, with two games left apiece, the next for each on Friday.

 Qualifying group stage matchweeks